Pathoschild/StardewXnbHack/README.md

 2. In Windows:
    1. Rebuild the solution with the _release_ solution configuration.
-   2. Zip `StardewXnbHack.exe` and `StardewXnbHack.exe.config` into a file with the version number and OS, like `StardewXnbHack 1.0.0 (Windows).zip`.
+   2. Zip `StardewXnbHack.exe` into a file with the version number and OS, like `StardewXnbHack 1.0.0 (Windows).zip`.

 3. In Linux/Mac:
    1. Rebuild the solution with the _release_ solution configuration.